-- Embedded V2 (EV2) in asymmetrical languages possible in complements of so-called bridge verbs, in some relative clauses, among others.
-'Bridge verbs' generally assumed to align with verb class. - a.
-Maria glaubt Peter geht nach Hause (7)(German) Maria thinks Peter goes to home 'Maria thinks that Peter is going home.' - b.
-Jeg oppdaget at jeg (hadde) ikke (hadde) lest den (Norwegian) discovered that I had not had read it 'I discovered that I hadn't read it'
+Embedded V2 (EV2) in asymmetrical languages possible in complements of so-called bridge verbs, in some relative clauses, among others.
+'Bridge verbs' generally assumed to align with verb class as in (8).

+(7) a.
+German

+Maria glaubt Peter geht nach Hause Maria thinks Peter goes to home b.
+Norwegian

+'Maria thinks that Peter is going home.'

+Jeg oppdaget at jeg (hadde) ikke (hadde) lest den I discovered that I had not had read it

+'I discovered that I hadn't read it.'